Ninetalesgh/dndcampaign/vault/database/spells.md

 You send a spray of jagged stone shards flying in a length 3 *(4.5m)* cone.
 Each creature in the area must make a DEX Saving Throw.
 On a Failure, a creature takes 3d6 Piercing damage.
 On a Failure by 5 or More, the creature takes the effect’s damage and also is [Blinded](conditions.md#blinded) until the end of its next turn.
 On a Success, a creature takes half damage.
-At Higher Levels.
-The Piercing damage increases by 1d6 for every slot level above 2.
+**Using a Higher-Level Spell Slot.** The Piercing damage increases by 1d6 for every slot level above 2.
 - **Classes**: Druid, Ranger, Sorcerer
 *(Source: CS)*